UltraXman2022/ML-for-Texts/README.md

 <h4>Data Description</h4>
 The data is stored in the imdb_reviews.tsv file.
 Download the dataset.<br>

-*The data was provided by Andrew L. Maas, Raymond E. Daly, Peter T. Pham, Dan Huang, Andrew Y. Ng, and Christopher Potts.
+<i>The data was provided by Andrew L. Maas, Raymond E. Daly, Peter T. Pham, Dan Huang, Andrew Y. Ng, and Christopher Potts.
 (2011).
 Learning Word Vectors for Sentiment Analysis.
-The 49th Annual Meeting of the Association for Computational Linguistics (ACL 2011).<br>
+The 49th Annual Meeting of the Association for Computational Linguistics (ACL 2011).</i>

 Here's the description of the selected fields:<br>
 <ul><li>review: the review text</li>